PredixDev/predix-mobile-cli/README.md

-# pm CLI
+# pm CLI and UAA Configuration Scripts

+## Download pm CLI and UAA Configuration Scripts

 Visit the `Releases` page for the most recent available versions:

 https://github.com/PredixDev/predix-mobile-cli/releases

-## Installation

 Download the latest release for `Mac OS X` or `Windows` from the `Releases` page, which includes the compiled binary for the `pm-cli` utility.

-The release zip package also includes UAA configuration and UAA user creation shell scripts, for quickly configuring a UAA server for use with Predix-Mobile.
+The release zip package includes pm CLI plus UAA configuration and UAA user creation shell scripts for quickly configuring a UAA server for use with Predix-Mobile.

 _Note:_ For convenience in running the utility for use with the Predix-Mobile setup instructions, add the `pm` executable to your system PATH variable.

-## Usage
+## pm CLI Usage

-Command line usage is available for the `pm` utility via the utility help parameter:
+Command line usage is available for `pm` CLI via the --help parameter:

 ```
 pm --help
 ```

 # UAA Utility Scripts